benjamin-allen/nuctex/README.md

 ##Development Status
 NuCTex is currently in pre-alpha development, meaning that it is in no way a game that can be played and enjoyed for entertainment.
 Current focus is in creating a proof of concept and then expanding on it to create a game.
+There is a list of features that must be implemented in NuCTex before it goes into Alpha.
+See the milestones page for more details.

 ###Current features
 * Walk around in an exciting 4-tile world!